Edward Burns Net Worth

 In 2011, Edward wrote, directed, and starred in the film "Newlyweds."
 This film had a budget of just $9,000, which consisted of "5k for actors, 2k insurance, 2k food and drink.
 9k in the can," according to Burns.
 In 2013, Edward played the role of the real-life gangster Bugsy Siegel in the miniseries "Mob City."

-Relationships: Edward Burns married model Christy Turlington in 2003, and they have had two children together.
+Edward Burns married model Christy Turlington in 2003, and they have two children together.
+His brother Brian is actually married to her sister Kelly.

 |Net Worth:||$40 Million|